iidb/wing-docs/docs/p1/overview.md

 ![](lsm_pics/arch.png)

 `DBImpl`: At the highest level, the `DBImpl` is the primary component responsible for interacting with users.
 It references the most recent `SuperVersion` of the database.
+It is in `lsm.hpp`.

 `SuperVersion`: It includes a MemTable, a list of immutable MemTables and the on-disk LSM-tree `Version`, which together represent the current state of the database.
+It is in `version.hpp`.

 `MemTable`: An in-memory ordered data structure.
 It is flushed to disk when it reaches its capacity.
+It is in `memtable.hpp`.

 `Version`: An array of levels, representing the on-disk LSM-tree.
+It is in `version.hpp`.

 `Level`: It is composed of one or more sorted runs.
+It is in `level.hpp`.

 `SortedRun`: It can be viewed as a sorted key-value array which is divided into several SSTables.
+It is in `level.hpp`.

 `SSTable`: It is composed of data blocks, an index, bloom filter and metadata.
+It is in `sst.hpp`.

 `Block`: It stores records.
+It is in `block.hpp`.

 ### Record Format